granam/mautic-czech-vocative/README.md

 ## Compatibility
 ### Mautic v2.*
-- virtually tested with Mautic 2.11
+- virtually tested with Mautic 2.* up to 2.11
 ### Mautic v1.*
 - virtually tested with Mautic 1.4.0
 - tested with Mautic 1.3.1